dark-peak-analytics/assertHE/README.md

 - The CGD AMR Cost model - in press.
 - [Embedding Economics
   Analysis](https://github.com/DanPollardSheff/Embedding-Economic-Analysis)
   Diabetes Microsimulation model described in (in press).

-Health Economics Modelling Packages:
-- [voi R package](https://cran.rstudio.com/web/packages/voi/index.html) reviewed by GSK team.
+- Several internal models at Dark Peak Analytics.
+- Several internal models at Maple Health.
+- The National Institute for Health and Care Excellence (NICE) have built the `assertHE` visualiser into their template for model reviews.

 ## Get in contact